 What inspired you to create this podcast series?

 Joan: We’re voice people.
 We’re voice actors, voice teachers, voice producers, and innovators in the field of voice acting.
 I even wrote a book called Secrets of Voice-over Success.
 It was originally published in 2005, followed by a revised edition in 2008.
 It’s still the most popular book on the topic, because it features 21 top voice talents who each contributed their personal career journeys.
 We created the Society of Voice Arts and Sciences, a nonprofit organization, because we believe in the power of the human voice.
 The voice is an amazing, indispensable part of entertainment, marketing, teaching and new technologies.
 It’s also a force for activism and doing good in the world.

 Rudy: More specifically, the inspiration for the podcast came from a monthly voiceover column that Joan and I have been co-writing for Backstage magazine for several years.
 When we saw that Backstage online was starting to take an interest in podcasts, we knew instantly it was a far more organic way for us to connect with people.
-It suits our DNA and it feels like where we were always headed.
-We were also inspired by the global popularity of the podcast medium.
+It suits our DNA.
+It feels like we were always headed here.
+The global popularity of the podcast medium inspired us.
 Immediacy of conversing live, and telling stories without filtering them through various drafts and editing.
-Plus, a podcast is sleek, sexy and interactive and empowering.
+Plus, a podcast is sleek, sexy, and interactive and empowering.

 There’s so many podcasts out there at the moment; the medium is exploding.
 What makes “Get Out There” different from all the rest?